-In July, digitalML’s John Bogard appeared as a guest on the Digital: Disrupted podcast, hosted by Paul Muller and sponsored by Rocket Software.
-The episode, which focuses on Making your Business Programmable using an API-first approach is well-worth a listen in full below, but we wanted to capture some of the key questions in this post.
+In July 2022, digitalML’s John Bogard appeared as a guest on the Digital: Disrupted podcast, hosted by Paul Muller and sponsored by Rocket Software.
+The episode, which focuses on Making your Business Programmable using an API-first approach is now unfortunately unavailable to stream, but we wanted to capture some of the key questions in this post.
 What does API-first actually mean?
 What are some examples of API-first companies and are they seeing success?
 What are the advantages and disadvantages?
 And what’s the secret sauce to API-first at scale?

 What does API-first mean?
 What is an API-first approach?